iscai-msft/KVSpec/KVCertificatesAPIDesign.md

    */
   cer?: Uint8Array;
   /**
-   * The content type of the secret.
-   */
-  certificateContentType?: CertificateContentType;
-  /**
    * Certificate identifier.
    * **NOTE: This property will not be serialized.
 It can only be populated by
    * the server.**